Of the Subalternate Universe.

 Since very young, I have associated the smell of incense with funerals; I remember it lingering in my mind as I commuted to them……

-A criticism of the Indian caste system.
+A critique of the Indian caste system.

 “The Brahmin Burden”